-- (v) Prepares the Transfer-to-Acute-Care form and includes copies of the resident's MAR, most recent medical history, and relevant laboratory results.
-Cross reference to policy CIP-VIII-03 Care Transition on the required documentations. - (vi) Facilitates Emergency Medical Staff (EMS) assumption of care and transfer to hospital. - Once the resident has been transferred to acute care, the RN / RPN: - Updates the resident's family and Attending Physician. - Documents the event in the progress note of the resident's health record. - (iii) Cleans and re-stocks the Emergency Med Cart.

-4. The DRC / designate:
+- (v) If an AED is used, assist to turn on AED and attach AED pads, follow prompts and safely active a "shock" if advised on the AED. - (vi) Notify the Attending Physician and the family, Substitute Decision maker (SDM), or Power of Attorney (POA) as appropriate. - (vii) Verify that all responders providing CPR dons appropriate PPE and follows routine or additional precautions, as appropriate. - (viii) Designate a personnel for scene management.
+Clear the scene of ambulatory or wheelchair-bound residents, extra furniture and equipment.
+Ensure only the required amount of staff needed for the resuscitation remain at the scene.
+Direct other staff to return to their respective areas and resume their assigned/alternative tasks. - (ix) Prepares the Transfer-to-Acute-Care form.
+For resident, include copies of the resident's MAR, most recent medical history, and relevant laboratory and diagnostic imaging results.
+Cross reference to policy CIP-VIII-03 Care Transition on the required documentations. - One available staff member will proceed to the main entrance to direct EMS to the scene. - (xi) Facilitates EMS assumption of care and transfer to hospital.
+Prepare to share chart, including the resuscitation documentation. - (xii) Provides other means of assistance at the Code Blue site. - Once the resident has been transferred to acute care, the RN/RPN: - Updates the resident's family and Attending Physician. - (ii) Documents the event in the progress note of the resident's health record. - (iii) Cleans and re-stocks the Emergency Med Cart. - The DRC / designate: